Software

 System Architecture

-The diagram below illustrates the overall control structure of AI WORKER.
+The diagram below illustrates the overall control structure of AI Worker.

 External teleoperation or trajectory commands are received via ROS 2 topics, processed in real time by